Southbank Centre Winter Market

 Need to buy something for that friend who always has the most on-point decor and an eye for unique and chic trinkets?
 Head to the North London Makers’ Market, a veritable treasure trove for all things arty and aesthetically pleasing.
 Over 60 artists, designers and makers will be showcasing their wares at this special festive edition of the monthly Stoke Newington market, so there’ll be plenty of opportunity to pick up the perfect goodies.

-Opening Dates: December 14-15
+Opening dates: December 14-15

-Best For: Aesthetic homeware for those with an eye for design
+What you’ll find: Aesthetic homeware for those with an eye for design

 Advertising